AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-migrate-data.md

 ## Optimizing data export
 In addition to ensuring that the export conforms to the requirements laid out by PolyBase you can also seek to optimize the export of the data to improve the process further.

+> [!NOTE]
-> [AZURE.NOTE] As PolyBase requires the data to be in UTF-8 format it is unlikely you will use bcp to perform the data export. bcp does not support outputting data files to UTF-8.
+> As PolyBase requires the data to be in UTF-8 format it is unlikely you will use bcp to perform the data export. bcp does not support outputting data files to UTF-8.
 SSIS or ADF Copy are much better suited to performing this kind of data export.

 ### Data compression
 PolyBase can read gzip compressed data.
 If you are able to compress your data to gzip files then you will minimize the amount of data being pushed over the network.